 The human rights normative framework

-In 2000, the Commission recommended a series of important legislative, institutional and practical measures to consolidate democracy (resolution 2000/47); and in 2002, the Commission declared the following as essential elements of democracy:
+For several years, the UN General Assembly and the former Commission on Human Rights endeavoured to draw on international human rights instruments to promote a common understanding of the principles and values of democracy.
+As a result, in 2000, the Commission recommended a series of legislative, institutional and practical measures to consolidate democracy.
+Moreover, in 2002, the Commission declared the following as essential elements of democracy:

 - Respect for human rights and fundamental freedoms